westbaykayak/westbaykayak.github.io/risk-assessments/swimming-pool-risk-assessment.md

-# Risk Assessement Swimming Pool #
+# Risk Assessment Swimming Pool #

 ## DRAFT : Document pending Committee review ##

-Club sessions in the swimming pool are a great time to practice rolling and other skills in a warm and relatively safe enviroment.
+Club sessions in the swimming pool are a great time to practice rolling and other skills in a warm and relatively safe environment.

 BCU Level 1 Coach or above qualified staff.